ypaulsussman/learning-log/src/pages/blog/How Language Began (Everett).md

 There were several changes in the environment that pressured human brains to enlarge in order to support greater intelligence.

-Robin Dunbar, a British anthropologist, claims that the main force driving hominins to develop greater intelligence was increased social complexity.
+**Robin Dunbar**, a British anthropologist, claims that the main force driving hominins to develop greater intelligence was increased social complexity.

 Dunbar’s argument, then, has to do with the exponential growth in the number of social relationships that arises from even the modest increases in overall group size.